kronn/ptimelog/README.md

 - edit
 - add
 - version
+- help

 ### Date-Identifier

 To handle a specific date, the format YYYY-MM-DD is expected, e.g. 2017-12-25.
-Please note that you should not work on that day, unless you bring presents.
+Please note that you should not work on that day, unless you bring presents or release a new version of Ruby.

 For reusability in a shell-history the following keywords are supported:

 - today
 - yesterday
-- last
 - all

-If nothing is specified, the action is applied to entries of the last day.
+Currently, you need to pass a day.
+The previously exisiting "last" worked fine to timelog.txt, but not for Obsidian.

 ### Edit-Identifier